 Cafe Sperl (Gumpendorfer Straße 11, 6th District).
-Another favourite of mine, located in a backstreet close to, yet divorced from, tourist zones, the Sperl was recommended by a reader.
-I found it a treasure: spacious and atmospheric in a perfect 19thC way with faded plush seats, high ceilings, uniformed but efficient waiters, and a delightful, timeless air which it is hard to imagine persisting in any other European city.
-A brilliant space to spend time: I’ll be back (stop press: returned.
-Still lovely.
-Great clientele, too).
+Another of my favourite cafes, located in a backstreet close to, yet divorced from, tourist zones, the Sperl was recommended by a reader.
+I found it a treasure: a traditional Vienna cafe, spacious and atmospheric in a perfect 19thC way with faded plush seats, high ceilings, uniformed but efficient waiters, and a delightful, timeless air which it is hard to imagine persisting in any other European city.
+A brilliant space to spend time.
 100% Viennese.
 Another place I’ve been impressed by good service.

 The Cafe Sperl on a quiet Thursday night – photo Robert Pimm

 Cafe Schwarzenberg (Kärntner Ring 17, 1st District).
-The Schwarzenberg calls itself the oldest cafe on Vienna’s mighty Ringstrasse and a sensitive late 1970s restoration has left it with one of the most pleasing interiors amongst the grand Viennese cafes.
+The Schwarzenberg is one of the oldest Vienna cafes: it is certainly one of the grandest.
+A sensitive late 1970s restoration has left it with one of the most pleasing interiors amongst the historic Viennese cafes.
 Service is in the stately Ringstrasse tradition where the customer is expected to know his or her place and waiters of immense experience know that when things get busy, thirsty clientele and uncleared tables will both have to wait a bit.
 Clientele is mostly international, but I warmed to the waiters seeing them joshing with elderly Viennese regulars.
 My Kleine Schwarzer (see pic) was delicious and hot.
 I liked the sugar dispensers instead of sachets.

 I enjoyed a fine coffee & leisurely read at Cafe Schwarzenberg – RP